Fixed Residential Mortgage

 Most construction loans require that you make two closing payments and pay separate fees for each type of loan: construction and permanent.
 Because the typical process for construction loans requires both loan types, you may not have the option of negotiating a locked – or max – mortgage rate upfront.
 This means that if rates go up during your construction, you may be stuck at the highest rate when you apply for a separate, permanent mortgage loan.
 Furthermore, construction can be expensive and rarely finishes under-budget.
 If your project has impacted your financial circumstances, you may find it hard to get approved for a mortgage loan after all is said and done.

 To save you time and money, we’ve combined the process of getting – and paying for – loans during your residential construction process.
 You’ll only need to sign one simple modification agreement to effectively transfer the terms of the loan from the construction phase to the permanent phase.
-During the construction phase, we offer a locked interest, 12-month draw period where interest-only payments are required.
+During the construction phase, we offer a locked interest and draw period where interest-only payments are required.
 After that, you’ll transition to monthly principal and interest payments like any other mortgage loan.
 Building your dream home shouldn’t be a financial hassle.
 At Shore United Bank, we’re here to help you accomplish your goals.

 A bridge loan is a short-term loan often used in real estate transactions to provide cash flow during a transitional period, like moving from one house to another.
 Bridge loans often serve as a source of funding until the borrower can secure permanent financing.